John A. Nerud Stakes

-The John A. Nerud Stakes is a Grade II American Thoroughbred horse race for four years old or older at a distance of seven furlongs on the dirt run annually in early July at Belmont Park in Elmont, New York.
-The event currently offers a purse of $250,000.
+The John A. Nerud Stakes is a Grade III American Thoroughbred horse race for four years old or older at a distance of seven furlongs on the dirt run annually in May at Belmont Park in Elmont, New York.
+The event currently offers a purse of $175,000.

 History

 The race was inaugurated on 9 August 2008 as the James Marvin Stakes at Saratoga Race Course over a distance of six furlongs.
 The event was named after James Marvin, a noted hotel owner and politician in Saratoga Springs in the 19th century.
 Marvin was one of the first members of the Saratoga Association that founded Saratoga Race Course in 1863.
 He later became a director of the Association and was its president from 1877 to 1891.

 The following year the event was run over a longer distance of seven furlongs.
 In 2012, the race was classified as a Grade III event.
 In 2014, the race was moved to Belmont and became part of the Stars and Stripes Festival and was renamed to the Belmont Sprint Championship Stakes.

 Clearly Now set a track record at Belmont Park when winning the 2014 renewal in 1:19.96.

 In 2017, the race was upgraded to Grade II status by the Thoroughbred Owners and Breeders Association and became part of the Breeders' Cup Challenge "Win and You're In" series – the winner will receive an automatic berth in the Breeders' Cup Sprint.

 In 2019 the race was renamed to the John A. Nerud Stakes in honor of the late John Nerud, a prominent thoroughbred owner and trainer who was inducted into the Hall of Fame in 1972.

 In 2020 due to the COVID-19 pandemic in the United States, NYRA did not schedule the event in their updated and shortened spring-summer meeting.

+In 2024 the event was moved to Aqueduct Racetrack due to infield tunnel and redevelopment work at Belmont Park.

+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Grade III status and moved in the racing calendar schedule to May.